masolimano/maneage/README.md

       further information about the totality of the file is necessary, add it after a blank line.
 This will help a fast inspection where you don't care about the details, but just want to remember/see what that file is (generally) for.
-This information must ofcourse be commented (its for a human), but this is kept separate from the general recommendation on comments, because this is a comment for the whole file, not each step within it.
+This information must of course be commented (its for a human), but this is kept separate from the general recommendation on comments, because this is a comment for the whole file, not each step within it.